 Space Whale Aesop: One of her short stories has the message "Don't kill spiders, because if you leave them alone and then lose some money in the street then you might find it later in a web that they weave."

 Team Pet: Most of Blyton's series featured the children with one.
-Most famous was probably Timmy the Dog from the Famous Five books (who was the fifth member).

 The Cat Came Back: In "The Three Golliwogs", the golliwogs take advantage of the fact that they look identical to do this to one of their antagonists.

 "The Reason You Suck" Speech: Jack Longfield gives one of these to his twin sister Jane about her poor personal hygiene in the first Six Cousins book.